intel/pepc/README.md

 Pepc supports the following features:
 * C-states: discovering and configuring.
 * P-states: discovering and configuring.
-* CPU hotplug: onlining and offlining CPUs
+* CPU hotplug: onlining and offlining CPUs.
-* ASPM: discovering and configuring
+* ASPM: discovering and configuring.
 * CPU topology: discovering.

 Please, refer to the [man page](docs/pepc-man.rst) for details.